 The following morning, Tsukuru wakes up to find that his shorts are miraculously semen-free, but even so, he writes off what happens as a dream.
 Haida is already awake.
 They have coffee and go out, but then Haida makes an excuse to go to the library and vanishes for ten days in the middle of the semester, giving a vague excuse about a family issue on his return.

-They resume their routine of eating together, sitting together on the sofa, listening to music, talking about books and music.
-“Or else they’d simply be together, sharing an amiable silence.”
+They resume their routine: eating together, sitting together on the sofa, listening to music, talking about books and music, “or else they’d simply be together, sharing an amiable silence.”
 Haida stays over on weekends, but they never sleep together again.

 Why were we given all of this detail about their day-to-day life only for Haida to disappear?
 So we can feel worse for Tsukuru?
 No. Because we needed to witness what Tsukuru does to other people, what he did to Kuro, and why she had been able to cut him so absolutely out of her life.